-KPI: Multihew presents the program of God.
-A projing of the phrase "kingdom of heaven" is essential is tation of the Bible.
-The kingdom of heaven mid these the same.
-The Jews of the first contrary in Fulsation in understanding of the term.
+ACT Matthew presents the program of God.
+A proping of the phrase "kingdom of heaven" is essential utation of the Bible.
+The kingdom of heaven and the othe same.
+The Jews of the first century in Pulsetine understanding of the term than the average church

-It's available in two free formats-a printed paperback book with Dr. McGee's full outlines and abbreviated notes for each book of the Bible or a downloadable e-book with the outlines and full-length notes.
+It's available in two free formats-a printed paperback book\ with Dr. McGee's full outlines and abbreviated notes for each book of the Bible or a downloadable e-book with the outlines and full-length notes.